ncail/noaa-lighthouse-problem/README.md

 `config.json` is used to configure:
 - Paths to data and output directories
-- Mode of data analysis.
+- Mode of data analysis
 - Desired years of analysis and reports to be generated
 - Data-filtering metrics such as duration and value of datum shifts
 - Temporal correction parameters